-Neonatal conjunctivitis, medically known as Ophthalmia Neonatorum, is a disease of the eye occurring in newborn babies.
-It is majorly caused by an infection acquired by the baby either during the childbirth or soon after.
-It is more common in developing countries, particularly in Asia and Africa.
-This article outlines the various causes, treatment options and the preventive measures of neonatal conjunctivitis.
+Neonatal conjunctivitis, medically known as ophthalmia neonatorum, is a disease of the eye occurring in newborn babies.
+It is majorly caused by an infection acquired by the baby either during childbirth or soon after.
+It is more common in developing regions, particularly in Asia and Africa.
+This article outlines the various causes, treatment options, and preventive measures of neonatal conjunctivitis.

 Ophthalmia neonatorum is conjunctivitis in babies who are less than a month old.
 Conjunctivitis is typically the inflammation of the conjunctiva or the inner surface of the eyes caused due to an infection.
 Newborn babies pick up the infection from the mother or from their surroundings soon after birth.
-It is one of the most common types of eye disorders in newborns and is completely treatable if diagnosed on time.
-However, in some severe cases, there are chances of permanent scarring that can even lead to blindness.
+It is one of the most common types of eye disorders in newborns, and is completely treatable, if diagnosed on time.
+However, in some severe cases, there are chances of permanent scarring, which may even lead to blindness.

 Causes of Neonatal Conjunctivitis